Jeje2201/LeNouveauScrum/README.md

 Web application designed for NaturalSolutions.
 Used to manage the Scrum of the company.

-<h5>Reminder how the scrum methodology work: Time is divided into short work cadences, known as sprints, typically one week or two weeks long.
+<h5><i>Reminder how the scrum methodology work:</i> Time is divided into short work cadences, known as sprints, typically one week or two weeks long.
 The product is kept in a potentially shippable (properly integrated and tested) state at all times.
 At the end of each sprint, stakeholders and team members meet to see a demonstrated potentially shippable product increment and plan its next steps know as retrospective.</h5>

 <h5>Scrum is a simple set of roles, responsibilities, and meetings that never change.
 By removing unnecessary unpredictability, we’re better able to cope with the necessary unpredictability of continuous discovery and learning.</h5>